EasyEcon

 Microeconomics

-From partial-equilibrium price theory into consumer choice, firm behavior, and game theory.
+From partial-equilibrium price theory into consumer choice, firm behaviour, and game theory.

 Econometrics